History of Greenland: Danish recolonisation

 From 1711 to 1721, the Norwegian cleric Hans Egede petitioned King Frederick IV of Denmark for funding to travel to Greenland and re-establish contact with the Norse settlers there.
-Presumably, such settlers would still be Catholic or even Norse paganism and he desired to establish a mission among them to spread the Reformation.
+Presumably, such settlers would still be Catholic or even Norse pagans, and he desired to establish a mission among them to spread the Reformation.
 Frederick permitted Egede and some Norwegian merchants to establish the Bergen Greenland Company to revive trade with the island but refused to grant them a monopoly over it for fear of antagonising Dutch whalers in the area.
 The Royal Mission College assumed authority over the mission and provided the company with a small stipend.
 Egede found but misidentified the ruins of the Norse colony, went bankrupt amid repeated attacks by the Dutch, and found lasting conversion of the migrant Kalaallit exceedingly difficult.
 An attempt to found a royal colony under Major Claus Paarss established the settlement of Nuuk, then called Godthåb ("Good Hope"), in 1728, but became a costly debacle which saw most of the soldiers mutiny and the settlers killed by scurvy.
 Two child converts sent to Copenhagen for the coronation of Christian VI returned in 1733 with smallpox, devastating the island.
 The same ship that returned them, however, also brought the first Moravian missionaries, who in time would convert a former angakkoq (Inuit shaman), experience a revival at their mission of Neu-Herrnhut, and establish a string of mission houses along the southwest coast.
 Around the same time, the merchant Jacob Severin took over administration of the colony and its trade, and having secured a large royal stipend and full monopoly from the king, successfully repulsed the Dutch at the Battle of Jacobshavn in a series of skirmishes in 1738 and 1739.
 Egede himself quit the colony on the death of his wife, leaving the Lutheran mission to his son Poul.
 Both of them had studied the Kalaallisut extensively and published works on it; as well, Poul and some of the other clergy sent by the Mission College, such as Otto Fabricius, began wide-ranging study of Greenland's flora, fauna, and meteorology.
 However, though kale, lettuce, and other herbs were successfully introduced, repeated attempts to cultivate wheat or clover failed throughout Greenland, limiting the ability to raise European livestock.